lizlam/blog/content/posts/2020-07-07---netlify-quote-api-part3.md

 Commit and push these new changes to GitHub.
 This should trigger a redeploy on Netlify.
 Once the redeploy is complete, you should be able to navigate to your public url and see the same thing.

 Congratulations!
 You did it!
-You've created a quotes api, deployed it to Netlify and used the api in a React app.
-Hopefully this example serves as a simple foundation on how to build api's with the power of serverless technologies.
+You've created a quotes API, deployed it to Netlify and used it in a React app.
+Hopefully this example serves as a simple foundation on how to build API's with the power of serverless technologies.